by birth or adoption

 We should further consider whether or not being a child of someone necessarily means that the individual was actually born of him paternally?
 Is it not possible that I could become a son of someone without them literally being my birth parent?

-Yeshua stated in the following passage that if those in His audience would simply do the works of Abraham, that would be evidence enough that they were indeed children of Abraham.
+Yeshua also stated that if those in His audience would simply do the works of Abraham, that would be evidence enough that they were indeed children of Abraham.

 - JOHN 8:38-40 I speak that which I have seen with my Father: and ye do that which ye have seen with your father.
 They answered and said unto him, Abraham is our father.
 Jesus saith unto them, If ye were Abraham's children, ye would do the works of Abraham....